elementor/elementor-developers-docs/src/widgets/widget-inner-wrapper.md

 }
 ```

-New widgets that can work with only the outer `<div>` wrapper, without the inner `.elementor-widget-container` wrapper, should add the following method to the widget:
+New widgets that can work with only the outer `<div>` wrapper, without the inner `.elementor-widget-container` wrapper, use the following method in the widget:

 ```php
 public function has_widget_inner_wrapper(): bool {